wso2/docker-ei/docker-compose/integrator-broker-bps-analytics/README.md

  * Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Docker](https://www.docker.com/get-docker) and [Docker Compose](https://docs.docker.com/compose/install/#install-compose)
    in order to run the steps provided in following Quick start guide. <br><br>
- * In order to run this Docker Compose setup, you will need an active [Free Trial Subscription](https://wso2.com/free-trial-subscription) from WSO2 since the referring Docker images hosted at docker.wso2.com contains the latest updates and fixes for WSO2 Enterprise Integrator.
-You can sign up for a Free Trial Subscription [here](https://wso2.com/free-trial-subscription). <br><br>
+ * In order to use Docker images with WSO2 updates, you need an active WSO2 subscription.
+If you do not possess an active WSO2 subscription, you can sign up for a WSO2 Free Trial Subscription from [here](https://wso2.com/free-trial-subscription).
+   Otherwise, you can proceed with Docker images which are created using GA releases.<br><br>
  * If you wish to run the Docker Compose configuration using Docker images built locally, build the Enterprise Integrator's Integrator, Business Process Server, Message Broker, Analytics Dashboard and Analytics Worker images using [EI Dockerfiles](../../dockerfiles) and remove the `docker.wso2.com/` prefix from the `image` name in the `docker-compose.yml`.
    For example, change the line `image: docker.wso2.com/wso2ei-integrator:6.4.0` to <br> `image: wso2ei-integrator:6.4.0`. <br><br>